MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/New-Cluster.md

 The acceptable values for this parameter are:

 - Automatic: Automatically detects the appropriate setting.
-If SQL Server is running in Azure, uses `Distributed`.
+If SQL Server is running in Azure, it uses `Distributed`.
 If SQL Server is running on-premises, uses `Singleton`.
 (Default setting)
 - Singleton: The traditional method of DHCP or static IP address.
 - Distributed: Uses a Distributed Network Name by using Node IP addresses.